 - The feet feel numb.

 The right medical treatment for toe cramps depends on the cause.
-A doctor will do a thorough exam and may order X-rays or other imaging tests to check for injuries.
+A doctor may order X-rays or other imaging tests to check for injuries.

 If the doctor suspects an underlying condition, they might order blood work or other tests.

 Depending on the cause, the doctor may recommend:

 - medication to manage chronic illnesses, such as diabetes or arthritis

 - lifestyle changes, such as a low glycemic index diet for diabetes